 It is my hope if you are a meat-eater that you will continue with a few of these plant-based menu ideas every week for Meatless Monday or that you even find that you enjoy them as much or more as some of your old “meaty favorites”!

 Meatless May Calendar of Events

-So every day there will be something new about plant-based eating and easy vegetarian recipes.
+Every day this month there will be something new about plant-based eating and easy vegetarian recipes.
 We can talk about some foods that you can substitute for meat in some of your favorite recipes or just ideas how to stretch it out to last if you have just a small amount available.

-And if you have been wanting to eat more plant-based menus, this is a great time to challenge yourself to finally do this!
+And if you have been wanting to try more healthy menu planning for plant-based meals, this is a great time to challenge yourself to finally do it!

-Here Are Some Plant-Based Eating Topics We Will Discuss:
+Here Are Some Plant-Based Eating Ideas that We Will Cover:

 - A Vegetarian Cinco De Mio Celebration on May 5